stakes/giffery/README.md

 In my opinion, the winners based on a sweet spot of file size and image quality for this particular challenge were:

-1) [Alex Sexton's gif creation workflow](https://gist.github.com/SlexAxton/4989674), if you're comfortable in terminal
+1) [Alex Sexton's gif creation workflow](https://gist.github.com/SlexAxton/4989674), if you're comfortable in the terminal

 2) [GIF Brewery](http://gifbrewery.com), if you want a GUI and as long as you're using an adaptive color palette